Tezpur University: National Science Day-inSCIgnis

-The science festival of the university organized by the School of Sciences and Students' Science Council (SSC) is a two-day event with competitions for school and undergraduate students.
+The science festival of the university organised by the School of Sciences and Students' Science Council (SSC) is a two-day event with competitions for school and undergraduate students.
 It is one of the biggest science festivals of the entire northeast.
 The main feature of this festival is the lecture, where the doyen of Indian science and mathematics are invited as speakers.
-Also, many other events including NERLSE (North East Regional Level Science Exhibition) both for UG and PG level, Thalamus the school quiz, Cerebrum the open science quiz, Theatrix the Sci-fi movie screening and other numerous departmental events are organized during the festival.
+Also, many other events including NERLSE (North East Regional Level Science Exhibition) both for UG and PG level, Thalamus the school quiz, Cerebrum the open science quiz, Theatrix the Sci-fi movie screening and other numerous departmental events are organised during the festival.
 Students from all over the region participate in it.